 What to do if Cat Gets Upset Stomach from Drinking Milk?

-The first thing that you should do is have your cat drink some water before heading to the vet.
+Immediate action should be taken if your cat has an upset stomach after drinking milk.
+The first thing that you should do is have your cat drink some water; then, head to the vet.
 Water can help ease its stomach and can also help release the toxins caused by undigested milk.

-This situation is very alarming and immediate action should be done before the scene escalates.
-Cats that are lactose-intolerant could suffer from upset stomach as soon as they finish the milk and can even worsen over time.
+Cats that are lactose-intolerant can suffer from an upset stomach as soon as they finish the milk and their condition can worsen over time.

 Here are some home remedies that can help ease your cat’s stomach ache: